ioaktheo/sunrise/README.md

 # Sunrise

-A simple reservation system that is based on booking your holiday at Villa Sunrise located in Corfu.
+A simple reservation system that is based on booking your holiday.

 ## Getting Started